Relationships In Education: Why They Matter

 The conference will include expert led-workshops and knowledgeable keynote speakers, plus a panel discussion, which will provide up to date, practical and relevant inspiration for your own practice.

-The well-being of children and young people in care and leaving care: messages for schools.
+Title: The well-being of children and young people in care and leaving care.